fastfloat/fast_float/README.md

 fastfloat                               :  1042.38 MB/s (+/- 9.9 %)    49.68 Mfloat/s
 ```

-See the [Benchmarking](#benchmarking) Section for instructions on how to run our benchmarks.
+See the [Benchmarking](#benchmarking) section for instructions on how to run our benchmarks.

 ## Video